Abh1navms/Social-Media-Ad-Performance-Dashboard/README.md

 ***

-*For a full, professional data analysis report, including the detailed rationale for these recommendations, please refer to the attached `marketing_dashboard_report_revised.md` file.*
+*For a full, professional data analysis report, including the detailed rationale for these recommendations, please refer to the attached `mainprojectforweb.pbix` file .*